 Description

-Aloe 'Corduroy' is a beautiful small succulent that forms a rosette of green leaves with numerous elongated, whitish to pale yellow tubercles with a red tinge.
+Aloe 'Corduroy' is a beautiful, small succulent that forms a rosette of green leaves with numerous elongated, whitish to pale yellow tubercles that have a red tinge.
 The leaves have a broad base and taper to a small point, which is soon lost.
-The tubercles form raised lines and ridges along the length of the leaves.
+The tubercles form raised lines and ridges along the leaf's length.
 Some tubercles have one or a few teeth.
 When exposed to intense sunlight, the leaves turn red.

 Flowering has not been observed to date.